Bert Ironmonger: Test career

 Ironmonger's contemporary, the Australian Test batsman and captain Vic Richardson, said of him:

 I would say unhesitatingly that he stood head and shoulders above any other left-hander, not even excepting Wilfred Rhodes.
 His ability to turn the ball even on the smoothest shirt-front wickets – wickets that break the heart and reputation of most bowlers – was amazing.
 On a wicket that assisted him or a crumbly or wet wicket, he was well nigh unplayable.

 Ironmonger died aged 89 in St Kilda, Melbourne.
-A grandstand at the Junction Oval in St Kilda bears his name.
+A grandstand at the Junction Oval in St Kilda bears his and Don Blackie's names.